Ryan-Amirthan/Ryan-Amirthan.github.io/about.md

 <div class="about-section">
   <div class="about-text">
-    <p>Studying Computer Science at the University of Michigan and planning to graduate in May 2025.
+    <p>I am currently studying Computer Science at the University of Michigan and planning to graduate in May 2025.
 I am passionate about lifelong learning and building solutions across the tech space.
 Last summer, I worked on creating generative AI products with SuperFocus to eliminate LLM hallucinations.
 I also worked with Incept EV to improve EV adoption/conversion rates by enhancing their fleet simulation software through the University of Michigan.</p>

     <h2>✨ Current Interests</h2>